ashish-panicker/dxc-java-training-2/README.md

 ### Assignment 4 - ArraySort

-Create a java program with a method called sort.
+Create a java program with a method called `sort`.
 - The mothod should accept a integer array.
 - It should then sort the array.
 - Once sorted the array must be retunred to the calling method.